Dallas season 12: Notable guest stars

-Leigh McCloskey returns as Mitch Cooper for one episode, without being credited as "also starring" - making him the only Dallas example of a billing demotion from also starring status to guest star.
+Leigh McCloskey returns as Mitch Cooper an episode, without being credited as "also starring" - making him the only Dallas example of a billing demotion from also starring status to guest star.
 Gayle Hunnicutt joins the cast as Vanessa Beaumont for three episodes, while other additions to the cast include Jeri Gaile (Rose Daniels McKay), J. Eddie Peck (Tommy McKay), John Hoge (Detective Ratagan) and Gunnar Hellström (Rolf Brundin).

 Margaret Michaels makes one appearance as former main character Pamela Barnes Ewing, and Jenna Pangburn appears in two episodes as Pamela Rebecca Cooper, a character played by Deborah Kellner in the 1996 television film Dallas: J.R.
 Returns and Julie Gonzalo in the 2012 Dallas revival series.

 Although Dallas has had no crossovers with its spin-off series Knots Landing since the ninth series, Joan Van Ark features in uncredited archive footage as Valene Clements in the episode "Comings and Goings".